 Made from a high-quality, single-log Mahogany, Aklot’s African Djembe Drum is meticulously carved ensuring that the hardness and density of the wood make the tone warm, thick, and full and that, the sound is projected well.

 Its head is also made from genuine adult goatskin that can allow you to play fewer overtones which can yield louder.
-With its static rope, you can also be sure that it’s not a hassle to tune the ropes as you can simply tighten or loosen it depending on your desired sound.
-The sound from this powerful drum is profoundly deep, warm and robust!
+With its static rope, you can also be sure that it’s not a hassle to tune the ropes as you can simply tighten or loosen them depending on your desired sound.
+The sound from this powerful drum is profoundly deep, warm, and robust!
 It is very good and with other instruments, it will surely sound great.

 - Made from a single Mahogany log

 - Genuine Goatskin Drumhead